Rural America is Aging

 The darker green areas on this map from the Rural Health Information Hub represent counties where more than 20 percent of the population is over age 65.
 Click on the image to see the larger map.

 A key portion of America's demographic future is showing up first in rural areas, where a greater proportion of the population is older than, on average, residents of urban areas.
-"Rural areas are aging at a faster rate than the general population," notes the Rural Health Insurance Hub, adding that "older adults also disproportionately live in rural areas."
+"Rural areas are aging at a faster rate than the general population," notes the Rural Health Information Hub, adding that "older adults also disproportionately live in rural areas."

 In 2010, one-quarter of all Americans age 65 or older lived in small towns and rural communities and that number is growing.
 In reporting that the population of people age 85 or older will more than triple from 5.8 million in 2010 to 19 million in 2050, the Housing Assistance Council declares, "This change will have profound implications in rural regions which already have a larger share of seniors and a smaller share of social services than suburban and urban communities."